What is the Best Floss for Kids to Use?

 What material floss is best?

 Waxed floss, like Mouth Floss with Hydroxamin, is the best material for floss.
-However, children who have tight spaces between their teeth can use a flosser because it’s thinner and could be easier to maneuver.
-Parents can choose from polyester, nylon or silk flosses.
+However, children who have tight spaces between their teeth can use a flosser (floss pick) because it’s thinner and could be easier to maneuver.
+Parents can choose from polyester, nylon, or silk flosses.
+Petroleum-based floss ( floss made from plastic) should be avoided due to health risks associated with using it.

 Do dentists still recommend flossing?

+Absolutely!
 The American Dental Association (ADA) recommends flossing as an essential part of caring for your teeth and gums.
 Flossing helps remove plaque that can cause cavities or gum disease to develop in areas your toothbrush cannot reach.
+If you had to choose between flossing and brushing, flossing might actually be more important!
+(But actually, both flossing and brushing, as part of a regular dental care routine are both extremely essential).

-Kids can usually start flossing on their own around age 10.
+Kids can usually start flossing on their own around ages 6-8, usually by age 10.
 By helping them floss from an early age, your child will understand that flossing should be a part of their regular oral hygiene routine.

 Conclusion